cs1302uga/cs1302-tutorials/testing/junit/README.rst

-**Normally, Java ignores assertions**; to enable them you need to include the ``-ea`` command-line option when using the ``java`` command to run the unit test.
+**Normally, Java ignores assertions**; to enable them you need to include the ``-ea`` command-line option when using the ``java`` command to run the program containing the unit test.

 Testing with JUnit
 ==================